Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 There's an important article by Brock Bastian, just now appearing in The Conversation, entitled "Is the promotion of happiness making us sad?"
 If you're living with diabetes, heart disease, or any other chronic condition, I'd really encourage you to take a look at it.

-Yet it turns out that the unrelenting pursuit of happiness, to an extent that it crowds out any other emotional state, such as sorrow or anxiety, can be counterproductive.
+Yet it turns out that the unrelenting pursuit of happiness, to the extent that it crowds out any other emotional state, such as sorrow or anxiety, can be counterproductive.
 Bastian's research...

 Continue Reading...